ArthTechnologies/quartz/README.md

 - stores/settings.json is where you can modify settings.
 - stores/secrets.json is where you can enter your stripe key if you want payments enabled.
+- Advanced: If you want to set up quartz to be proxied by ocelot (a master backend that connects quartz instances), you can use the `POST /node/forwardingSecret` route.
+Specify the `forwardingSecret` as a query parameter.

 ## How to run with docker (Unsupported)